 Council tax is a tax that many students assume they will not be required to pay.
 However, it is a tax on the household and so whether there is tax to pay will depend on not only your circumstances but those of your fellow housemates.
 Factors that will affect how much council tax you have to pay, if any, include if you (or your housemates) are full-time or part-time students and where you live.

-In this section we answer the following questions:
+On this page we answer the following questions:

 Council tax is a primary 'local tax' in the UK, although in Northern Ireland the equivalent tax to council tax is called rates.
 The money collected through these property taxes goes to local authorities (councils) to pay for local services such as maintaining parks, collecting rubbish, policing and personalised care.